diiStephen/RedBlackTree/README.md

 # RedBlackTree

-An implementation of the Red-Black Tree data structure in C. The interface is designed to be simple to use and generic with the use of a void * field for satellite data.
+An implementation of the Red-Black Tree data structure in C. The interface is designed to be simple to use and generic with the use of a `void *` field for satellite data.
 Keys, at the moment, are assumed to be integers.
-Thus, the data structure can be used to store a collection of `int`s or as a map for more complicated data.
+Thus, the data structure can be used to store a collection of `int`s or as a map for more complicated data index by integers.

 #  Background